 There is some relationship between thrush and the female hormone oestrogen.
-Thrush is much more common in the "reproductive years", ie the years between starting to have periods and stopping for menopause when it is possible to have a baby.
+Thrush is much more common in the 'reproductive years', ie the years between starting to have periods and stopping for menopause.
 Some women are prone to thrush in certain times of their menstrual cycle - for example, before a period.
 The hormone changes of pregnancy make thrush more likely.
 It may be that hormone pills such as hormone replacement therapy (HRT) and the combined oral contraceptive (COC) pill make you more prone to thrush.
 This is not yet certain, however.

 What are the symptoms of vaginal thrush?

 Itch of the skin folds outside the vagina (the vulva) is the most common symptom of thrush.
-It may be itchy inside the vagina also.
+It may also be itchy inside the vagina.